LUMC/prinia/README.md

 Then install PRINIA with:

 ```
-python setup.py develop
+python setup.py install
 ```

 Primer design
 -------------

 A `primerdesign` tool will be be added to your path upon installation of prinia.
 This tool will generate your primers from BED records (regions) or LOVD import file format files.

 ### Help